 Keep those pumpkin seeds:

 When making jack-o-lanterns, take the extra minute to sort seed from orange guts.
 Pumpkin seeds are not only nutritious and full of protein, but bake them with some oil, salt and cinnamon for the ultimate fall snack!
 Trust me, they’re better than popcorn and just as addictive.
+If you aren’t in the mood for delicious treats, you can also save the seeds to plant in the future.
+Check out this guide on growing your own pumpkin plants!

 3 Words: Pumpkin.
 Gut.